wp-plugins/ewww-image-optimizer/readme.txt

 * First release (forked from CW Image Optimizer)

 == Upgrade Notice ==

+= 1.7.6 =
+* metadata stripping now applies to PNG images, but only if using optipng 0.7.x, you may want to run a bulk optimize on all your PNG images to make sure you have the best possible optimization

 = 1.7.5 =
 * New version of gifsicle that has quite a few improvements.
 If you have restricted permissions on the wp-content/ewww/ folder, you may need to temporarily change them to allow the plugin to perform the gifsicle upgrade automatically.